PhilipSchmid/k8s-home-lab/README.md

 **Please note:**
 - I set `disable-kube-proxy` to `true` and `cni` to `none`, since I plan to install Cilium as CNI in ["kube-proxy less mode"](https://docs.cilium.io/en/stable/gettingstarted/kubeproxy-free/) (`kubeProxyReplacement: "strict"`).
 Do not disable kube-proxy if you use another CNI - it will not work afterwards!
 - I also disabled `rke2-ingress-nginx` since I wanted to install and configure the Nginx Ingress Controller according to my taste (Daemonset in host network namespace).
-- As [PSPs](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podsecuritypolicy) will be [removed in K8s 1.25](https://kubernetes.io/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/), we don't even want to start with PSP anymore and instead directly start using [PSA](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podsecurity) by configuring the regarding admission controller plugin (`PodSecurity`).
-The RKE2 default value for the `enable-admission-plugins` flag can be seen [here](https://github.com/rancher/rke2/blob/master/pkg/cli/defaults/defaults.go#L31).
 - Please be aware that you'll need this same configuration on every single master node when you set up a multi-node cluster.
 In such a case, you additionally need to configure `token` and `server` (more details in the official [RKE2 server configuration reference](https://docs.rke2.io/install/install_options/server_config/)).

 Next, as we want to use PSA, we need to define a default `AdmissionConfiguration` which specifies the default PodSecurityStandard (PSS) policy for all namespaces.